Mintzmyer/ToolScripts/SourceControl/README.md

  This file updates a README.md file with the header block comments of the files it is fed.

-  Calling it with no arguements erases the README.md file after a tag marking the auto-generated portion (allowing for static overarching directory comments to remain untouched)
+  Calling it with just a directory erases the README.md file after a tag marking the auto-generated portion (allowing for static overarching directory comments to remain untouched)